Inside Sales Representative Resume Guide + Tips + Example

-Results-driven Inside Sales Representative with five years of experience maximizing revenue opportunities in B2B sales.
-Strong cold calling and relationship building skills.
-Proven expertise in proactively addressing objections and resolving issues.
-Strong desire to focus on client retention.
+Results-driven inside sales representative with five years of experience maximizing revenue opportunities in B2B sales.
+Strong cold calling and relationship-building skills with proven expertise in proactively addressing objections and resolving issues.
+Strong desire to focus on client retention and achieving goals.

-- Set up over 10 new customer accounts each week, established customer credit, and set up payment methods.
+- Set up over 10 new customer accounts each week, establish customer credit and set up payment methods.

-- Managed and recorded all leads from outbound telephone marketing.
+- Manage and record all leads from outbound telephone marketing.

-- Answered an average of 15 incoming customer calls daily to answer product questions and close sales.
+- Answer an average of 15 incoming customer calls daily to answer product questions and close sales.

 - Adapted sales techniques to specific clients and promoted products based on individualized client needs.

-- Conducted daily on-site product demonstrations to highlight features, answer customer questions and redirect concerns toward positive aspects.
+- Conducted daily on-site product demonstrations to highlight features, answer questions from an average of 30 customers and redirect concerns toward positive aspects.

 - Created effective organizational systems for reports, agendas, contracts and sales records.